-We have all seen it in a movie or our own smoking circles.
-Someone takes a big rip off of a bong, holds their breath as long as they can, and then quickly exhales the smoke as they begin to gasp for air.
+It’s something we’ve all seen in a movie or experienced in our own smoking circles.
+Someone takes a large drag from a bong, holds their breath for as long as they can, and then exhales the smoke fast as they gasp for oxygen.

-The idea is that holding your breath gives your lungs more time to absorb the precious THC, thereby boosting your high.
-Science has been playing catch-up to gather research for all myths relating to weed.
-Luckily, this is one topic that science has figured out.
+Holding your breath allows your lungs more time to absorb the valuable THC, therefore increasing your high.
+Science has been playing catch-up in gathering evidence for all weed-related misconceptions.
+Fortunately, science has worked out this problem.

 Then why do I feel higher?